inviqa/SysAdmin/rpi_wallboard/README.md

 - Multi (shared) VNC screen sharing
 - Automatic Shutdown (best accompanied by a mains timer socket to turn it on periodically)

-#Setup from a Mac
+#Setup
-This instructions can be easily adapted to be run on a Linux host.
+This instructions are for Mac OSX but can be easily adapted to be run on a Linux host.

 ##Install the latest Raspbian